 Non-surgical treatments often are sufficient in improving function and decreasing symptoms of pelvic floor conditions.
-Following are some of those treatment options:
+The following are some of those treatment options:

 Pelvic Floor Rehabilitation

 Pelvic muscle rehabilitation is often an essential part of treatment for pelvic floor disorders.
-Rehabilitation includes pelvic exercises designed to train the pelvic floor muscles (known as Kegel exercises), increasing the patient’s the ability to hold and release urine and stool.
+Rehabilitation includes pelvic exercises designed to train the pelvic floor muscles (known as Kegel exercises), which increases the patient’s ability to hold and release urine and stool.

 Many of these exercises can be done anywhere, at any time and in various positions, so they are easily integrated into everyday routines.
 In addition, pelvic pain disorders may be treated using pelvic floor muscle relaxation techniques and manual therapy.